ratnanil/Project_Daniel_Sophie/Readme.md

 <!-- What could be the biggest challenges/problems you might face?
 What is your plan B? -->

 ## Questions?
+How can we work with data that has been measured at irregular intervals?
+How can we add altitude above sea level to our points?
+How can we calculate sinuosity?

 <!-- Which questions would you like to discuss at the coaching session? -->